Removing Strata Committee Members in NSW: Full Legal Guide + Free Tool

 Removing a strata committee member is a serious step that requires careful consideration of the legal processes and potential impacts on the strata community.
 Understanding the options, from resolutions at general meetings to applications to NCAT or exploring alternative dispute resolution, is crucial for ensuring fairness and proper governance.

-If you are an owners corporation or lot owner considering the removal of a committee member, or if you require guidance on navigating the relevant procedures and legal requirements, seeking expert advice from experienced NSW strata lawyers is recommended.
-Contact PBL Law Group today for assistance tailored to your specific circumstances.
+If you are an owners corporation or lot owner considering the removal of a committee member, or if you require guidance on navigating the relevant procedures and legal requirements, seeking expert advice is recommended.
+Contact PBL Law Group’s strata lawyers for assistance tailored to your specific circumstances.

 Loading